Declaring household goods

 Qualifying for relief

-If you qualify for relief, you will need to complete a customs declaration online or by coming to Maritime House with:
+If you qualify for relief, you will need to complete a customs declaration online or by coming to Customer and Local Services at La Motte Street with:

 - photo ID (driving licence or passport)